minio/mc/docs/minio-client-complete-guide.md

-config   Manage mc configuration file. update   Check for a new software update. version  Print version info.
+config   Manage mc configuration file. update   Check for a new software update. version  Print version info. select   Use SQL Select statement to query an object.
 ```

 ## 1. Download Minio Client